blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 <img src="/images/notes/machine-learning/training-versus-testing/breaking-point.png" class="center">

-This is where the perceptron breaks down because it _cannot_ separate that configuration, and so $\growthfunc(4) = 14$ because two configurations --- this one and the one in which the left/right points are blue and top/bottom are red --- cannot be represented.
+This is where the perceptron breaks down because it _cannot_ separate that configuration, and so $\growthfunc(4) = 14$ because two configurations---this one and the one in which the left/right points are blue and top/bottom are red---cannot be represented.

 For this reason, we have to expect that that for perceptrons, $m$ can't be the maximum possible because it would imply that perceptrons are as strong as can possibly be.